 Absolutely.
 The basic oatmeal pots are completely plant based.
 It is just the milk that is added to hydrate and cook them that makes a dietary difference.
 Simply use your favourite dairy free and vegan milk in place of dairy milk as you wish.

-Actually… they are perfect sustenance for anyone planning to do Veganuary too!
+And… they are all perfect sustenance for anyone planning to do Veganuary!

 Turn Instant Porridge Pots into gifts and stocking fillers